nrizvi/AUTALIC/README.md

-# AUTACT: Anti-AUTistic Ableist Classification in Text
+# AUTAL: A Dataset for Anti-AUTistic Ableist Language
 ## Encrypted Dataset

 The dataset in this repository is encrypted for security reasons.